quantaosun/NAMD-MD/README.md

 USAGE: The primary goal is to generate two files, called ionized.pdb and ionized.psf, then you define a NAMD configuration file sources these two file to carry out a simultion, wtih protein parameter files and small molecule parameter files defined, as per in the above "min.conf", CHANGE the file path if you need to.

+NOTE, you need to include the provided water topology/parameter files in the configration file to prevent a "vdw parameter not found for atom type OT" error.